Hamunii/TestingLib/README.md

 // ...
 ```

-Currently, this library is used on the [experimental branch of LC-ExampleEnemy](https://github.com/Hamunii/LC-ExampleEnemy/tree/experimental).
-The plan is to use this library on the main branch once I consider this mature enough.
+Currently, this library is used on [DevTools](https://thunderstore.io/c/lethal-company/p/Hamunii/DevTools/) and the [experimental branch of LC-ExampleEnemy](https://github.com/Hamunii/LC-ExampleEnemy/tree/experimental).

 ## TestingLib Modules